 Some remains have shown, for example, that Vikings filed their teeth with horizontal lines.

-There is no written record of the reason for Viking tooth modification, but historians assume it was to look intimidating in battle.
+There is no written record of the reason for Viking tooth modification, but historians assume it was to look discouraging.

 Viking Tattoo Themes

-For today’s Viking enthusiast, there are many designs to choose from.
+For today’s Viking enthusiast, there are many tattoo designs to choose from.

 Here are a few design elements you can present to a tattoo artist and celebrate your Nordic pride.

 Being such excellent explorers, Vikings were known for their ships.